-ARTICLE 14.01 FULL AND COMPLETE AGREEMENT
+ARTICLE 14.01 FULL AND COMPLETE AGREEMENT.

-For all employees the term of this MOU shall be from ratification through June 30, 2023.
-The above constitutes a full and complete agreement between the parties on all items within the scope of representation through June 30, 2023.
-It is intended that all other ordinances, resolutions, rules, memoranda, practices and procedures shall remain in full force and effect through June 30, 2020.
-Should circumstances call for change, the County shall give notice of such proposed change to the Association and items shall be subject to meet and confer.
+The above constitutes a full and complete agreement between the parties on all items within the scope of representation from June 25, 2019 through June 30, 2021 except as otherwise specified herein.
+It is intended that all other ordinances, resolutions, rules, memoranda, practices and procedures shall remain in full force and effect through June 30, 2021 and shall continue in effect year to year unless one of the parties notifies the other no later than October 15th of a given year of its intent to modify or amend this contract.